loconomics/loconomics/README.md

       - Bug
       - Feature
       - Enhancement (to an existing feature)
+      - Usability (front end changes to make feature more usable)
       - Optimization (of an existing feature)
     - **Blue label** (feature area)
     - **P label** (priority: